chakravala/Grassmann.jl/README.md

 pkg> add Grassmann#master
 ```
 which is not recommended if you want to use a stable release.
 When the `master` branch is used it is possible that some of the dependencies also require a development branch before the release.
-This may include (but is not limited to) the following packages:
+This may include (but is not limited to):

 This requires a merged version of `ComputedFieldTypes` at https://github.com/vtjnash/ComputedFieldTypes.jl